-This app provides a BCI speller based on code-modulated visual evoked potential (c-VEP) under the circular-shifting paradigm.
+This app provides a BCI speller based on code-modulated visual evoked potential (c-VEP).
 The use of c-VEP as control signals is a recent but promising alternative to achieve reliable, high-speed BCIs for communication and control.
-Here, the commands are encoded using shifted versions of a pseudorandom sequence with perfect autocorrelation properties (i.e., a maximal length sequence, or m-sequence).
-The "reference method" for circular-shifting c-VEP paradigm is implemented to decode the command the user is looking at in real time.
-In the end, this paradigm generally allows obtaining accuracies greater than 90% with a very short calibration of only 30 secs.
+This paradigm generally allows obtaining accuracies greater than 90% with a very short calibration of only 30 secs.
 More information on paradigm and signal processing can be found in: Martínez-Cagigal, Víctor, et al. "Brain–computer interfaces based on code-modulated visual evoked potentials (c-VEP): a literature review."
 Journal of Neural Engineering (2021).

 C-VEPs are exogenous signals generated naturally by our brains in response to stimuli.
 For that reason, c-VEP-based BCIs do not require users to be trained, but just a small calibration.
 In calibration stage, user is asked to pay attention to a flickering command encoded with the original m-sequence.
 We recommend to user, at least, 100 entire cycles (i.e., a full stimulation of the m-sequence) to train the model.
 That is, two runs of 5 trials each, in which trials are composed of 10 cycles.
 It is important to avoid blinking when trials are being displayed.
 Users can freely blink in the inter-trial time window.